Non-sporting

 If you bring your Spaniel to a professional groomer, then be sure to let them know that the hair around your dog’s legs and belly doesn’t need trimming!

-As with many smaller dogs, Tibetan Spaniels definitely suffer from Napoleon Syndrome, small dogs with big attitudes.
-Although they rarely bark to be aggressive, they will often bark if they don't get the attention and love they crave.
+As with many smaller dogs, Tibetan Spaniels definitely suffer from the Napoleon Syndrome, small dogs with big attitudes.
+Although they rarely bark to be aggressive, they will often bark if they don’t get the attention and love they crave.

 To avoid your Tibetan Spaniel dog barking too often, you should try to train it from an early age.
 Although their barks are closer to yaps, they can be fairly loud for such small and friendly-looking dogs!